Clean Heating & Cooling

 - Maintenance: Regular cleaning is required to keep the stove efficient and safe.

 - Cost: Most pellet stoves cost between $1,700 and $3,000.
 However, a pellet stove is often cheaper to install than a conventional wood-burning heater.
 Many can be direct-vented to the room and do not need an expensive chimney or flue.
 As a result, the system’s installed cost may be less than that of a conventional wood stove.
-For additional information see resources from the U.S. Department of Energy and Solar Reviews.

 Other Important Considerations